FVUS/wildkatze/_articles/(3) ThirdOrderFlow.md

 ### Stability

 CFD solvers use gradient limiters to make simulation stable.
 However gradient limiters and Higher order methods do not mix.
 The search for gradient limiters for Higher Order Methods is an active area of research.

 Wildkatze has been able to overcome this problem too.
 We have developed a novel method to keep solver stable without giving up on accuracy.
 This factor makes Wildkatze unique.
  <br/><br/>
  <br/><br/>
 ##  SIMPLE Algorithm
+ <br/><br/>
+While there is a huge surge in research in Higher Order methods, they are mostly focused on Compressible High Speed and Density based methods.

+Wildkatze is unique from the fact that it is the only one to offer Pressure based method in shape of most used algorithm in industry – SIMPLE.